jasonsbeer/Amiga-HDMI-Through-Hole/README.md

 ## Revision History
 March 3, 2021 - V1.0 Initial production release

-March 4, 2021 - v1.1 Deleted U5 and R2 due to redundancy
+March 4, 2021 - v1.1 Routed /C1 and /C3 to U4 pins 3 and 4 which allows deletion of U5 and R2